aco/LiveTabBar/README.md

 ## About
 LiveTabBar is an easy way to spruce up tabbed iOS applications.
 It offers a simple interface built on top of UIKit for animating tab bar items and item badges.
 The library uses Core Animation (`CAAnimation`) and provides a set of default animations, but you can create your own so long as they conform to `CAAnimation`.

-This library was made for subtle tab bar enhancements.
+This library was made for subtle tab bar enhancements on top of UIKit.
 If you are looking for complete flexibility, check out [ESTabBarController](https://github.com/eggswift/ESTabBarController) which implements a custom tab bar system.

 ## Usage
 ### Tab Controller